Create a Website Account - Manage notification subscriptions, save form progress and more.

-If you or loved ones are experiencing thoughts of suicide or dealing with another type of mental health concern, call:
+If you or your loved ones are experiencing depression, anxiety, thoughts of suicide, or dealing with another type of mental health concern, call 211 and press one or text MD to 741741.

 Text MD to 741741 anytime, about any type of crisis.